maxwell-k/containers/README.md

 ## Secrets

-To push container images to Quay.io the GitHub actions in this repository uses two secrets:
+To push container images to Quay.io the GitHub actions workflow in this repository uses two secrets:

 - `CONTAINER_REPO_USERNAME`
 - `CONTAINER_REPO_TOKEN`